 Who should go here?
-Adventurous eaters that are ok with relaxed service.
+Adventurous eaters who are ok with relaxed service.

 Local alert!
 This is one of my favorite restaurants in Trastevere.
-Its just on the outskirt so it’s never fully embraced the tourist traffic of other restaurants.
+It’s just on the outskirts, so it’s never fully embraced the tourist traffic of other restaurants.

-Great food comes at a price and I am not talking price tags.
+Great food comes at a price and I am not talking about price tags.
 Expect service to be what I call “Roman”.
 Don’t ask many questions and be ready to order when they are.
-Don’t even think about asking to swap out ingredients, but that is a no no in all of Italy.
+Don’t even think about asking to swap out ingredients—a no-no in all of Italy.

+This restaurant has outdoor seating.
 When I go here, I eat the Paccheri allo Scoglio.
-Larger than large smooth rigatoni like pasta with shellfish in a dry red-sauce.
+Larger than large smooth rigatoni like pasta with shellfish in a dry red sauce.

 Pizzeria Ai Marmi